 The Netherlands has a reputation for being a progressive and tolerant country.
-They make a strong case for this image with the wealth of coffee shops and legalised prostitution.
-However, it turns out the Dutch maatschappij has its fair share of problems too.
-One problem I wasn’t expecting to find was a pushback against feminism.
+After all, there is a wealth of coffee shops and legalised prostitution, right?
+However, it turns out the Dutch society has its fair share of problems too.
+One problem I wasn’t expecting: a pushback against feminism.

-How could this be in the country of the strong, independent Dutch women?
-Well, maybe that was the problem.
-Could the Dutch believe that they had achieved a postfeminist society, where feminism was no longer necessary?
+How can this be in a country full of strong and independent Dutch women?
+Well, maybe that is exactly the problem.
+Do the Dutch believe that they have achieved a completely equal society, where feminism is no longer necessary?

-At first glance, I can see why you might think so.
-But look a bit closer, and it will reveal worrying statistics.
-Dutch women are paid on average 14.6% less than men, one in three people think that women are more suitable to take care of children, and the Netherlands ranked 25th place on The Economist’s glass-ceiling index, which measures equal treatment in the workplace.
-For a so-called progressive country, attitudes towards women in the workplace seem to be stuck in the 50s.
+Dutch working women are paid on average 13,7% less than working men, says the Institute on gender equality and women’s history.
+The Netherlands also only ranked 25th place on The Economist’s glass-ceiling index, which measures equal treatment in the workplace.
+For a so-called progressive country, attitudes towards women in the workplace seem to be stuck somewhere in the 50s.

 There is a long way to go not just in terms of policy, but also in breaking down stereotypes that slow down societal change.
 Talking to other feminists in The Netherlands, I learned that my views are often seen as radical.
-According to some, I’m an advocate for female supremacy.
-This was news to me.
+To be honest, this was news to me.

 Getting your Dutch feminist groove on

 My first step to mend my broken feminist heart was to dive into the history of feminism in The Netherlands.
-I wanted to honour those who came before I claimed this land for my home.
+I wanted to honour those Dutch feminists who came before me.
 In a book written by two Dutch professors, Rosemarie Buikema and Iris van Der Tuin, there are interesting examples of the evolution of feminism in the Netherlands.
-Here are some of them:
+Here are just some of them:

-The feminist revival of the 1970s brought important developments for women in The Netherlands.
-This included the creation of fierce feminist action groups, like the MVM (Man-Vrouw-Maatschappij) and Dolla Mina.
+The feminist revival of the 1970s brought important developments for women in the Netherlands.
+This included the creation of fierce feminist activist groups, like the MVM (Man-Vrouw-Maatschappij) and Dolle Mina.
 They raised important debates around female autonomy at the time.
-These included the fight for abortion to be legal, free contraception, challenging gender roles, and fighting the gender pay gap (a fight we’re still fighting).
+These included the fight for abortion to be legal, free contraception, challenging gender roles, and fighting the gender pay gap (an ongoing struggle).

-If you’re interested in learning more about this period, Buikema and Van Der Tuin suggest reading the article “Discontent of Women” (Het Onbehagen bij de Vrouw), written by journalist and professor Joke Smit, published in 1967.
+If you’re interested in learning more about this period, Buikema and Van Der Tuin suggest reading the article “Discontent of Women” (Het Onbehagen bij de Vrouw), written by journalist and professor Joke Smit and published in 1967.